microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 In this task you will update the pom.xml file for the MyShuttle2 application so that it can consume the MyShuttleCalc package from the Maven package feed.

-1. In Chrome navigate to your VSTS account and team project.
+1. In Chrome, navigate to your VSTS account and team project.
 Click on the Build & Release Hub, click on Packages, and select the Maven feed.
 Click on "Connect to Feed".
 Click on the copy button in the section labeled `Add this feed to your project pom.xml inside the <repositories> tag`.

     ![Get the package repository settings from VSTS](images/maven-packagefeed-settings.png)